 About every 1 to 2 hours, walk a distance that you are able.
-Follow the instructions from your healthcare team about how often to do your exercises.
-Elevate your surgical leg and ice your hip as you were taught by your healthcare team.
+Follow the instructions from your healthcare team about how often to do your exercises and stretches.
+Elevate and ice your knee as you were taught by your healthcare team.